A new Weyl group action related to the quasi-classical Gelfand-Graev action: Introduction

-Under a different circumstance, in symplectic geometry or \kah\ geometry, the basic affine space and its cotangent bundle also emerge.
+Under a different circumstance, in symplectic geometry or \kah\ geometry, the basic affine space and its cotangent bundle also arise.
 Let $K$ be a maximal compact subgroup of $G$.
-In~\cite{Guillemin:2002sx}, the authors study a construction called symplectic implosion on Hamiltonian $K$-manifolds, which shares similar properties with the more familiar symplectic reduction construction.
-When performing the implosion construction on $\rT^*K \simeq G$, the resulting space turns out to be $\afb$, the affinization of the quasi-affine space $G/U$.
-As in the representation theory, $\afb$ also occupies a special position in the implosion construction, i.e.\ as a certain ``universal'' object.
-Moreover, it is possible to generalize the implosion construction to \hkh\ manifolds in some sense,~\cite{Dancer:2013aa,Dancer:2016ab}.
-In particular, if $G= \SL{n + 1}$, in such a generalization, the space $\afbc$ plays a role that $\afb$ does for the implosion of \kah\ manifolds.
-Furthermore, in this case, Dancer, Kirwan and Swann have undertaken a detailed analysis of $\afbc$ by realizing it as a variety associated with the $\rA_{n}$ type quiver, c.f.~\cite[Theorem~7.18]{Dancer:2013aa}.
+In~\cite{Guillemin:2002sx}, Guillemin, Jeffrey and Sjamaar study a construction called symplectic implosion on Hamiltonian $K$-manifolds, which shares similar properties with the more familiar symplectic reduction construction.
+To get an impression of the relation between the symplectic implosion and the basic affine space, one can perform the implosion construction on $\rT^*K \simeq G$, which gives rise to $\afb$, the affinization of the quasi-affine space $G/U$.
+Similar to what happens in the representation theory, $\afb$ also occupies a special position in the implosion construction, i.e.\ as a certain ``universal'' object.
+Moreover, when $G= \SL{n+1}$, it is possible to generalize the implosion construction to \hkh\ manifolds,~\cite{Dancer:2013aa,Dancer:2016ab}.
+In particular, in such a generalization, the space $\afbc$ is the counterpart of $\afb$.